-- The Staff Advisory Council is a body elected by Macalester staff employees holding regular full-time and part-time appointments.
-However, membership excludes the Presidents office, those who report directly to the President, and all collective bargaining unit employees.
+- The Staff Advisory Council is elected by Macalester staff employees holding regular full-time and part-time appointments.
+The Council serves at the will of the President and serves the college staff in partnership with college departments and entities when appropriate.
+Council membership excludes the President’s office, those who report directly to the President, and all collective bargaining unit employees.
 The Council determines eligibility in doubtful cases.

-- The Council appoints staff representatives to standing College committees and to new committees as requested by the President or his/her representative.
-The Council will attempt to appoint a representative to the Benefits Advisory Committee who is currently enrolled in the Colleges health care plan.
+- The Council appoints staff representatives to standing College committees and to new committees as requested by the President or their representative.

 - The Council may form subcommittees as needed.

-- The Council elects two of its members to serve for the year as chair and chair elect, representing the Council where appropriate.
-Thereafter, a chair-elect will be elected.
+- The Council selects two of its members to serve for the year as chair and chair elect, representing the Council where appropriate.
+Thereafter, a chair-elect will be selected.

-- At least once each semester, the Council as a whole will meet with the President of the College.
+- At least once each year, the Council as a whole will meet with the President of the College.

 - Six members of the Council shall constitute a quorum.